Metal Street Banners

 The Process

-The Committee commissioned local artists to design the banners, a local graphic designer to convert the designs, and a local metal fabricator to produce the metal banners.
+The Committee commissioned local artists to design the banners, a local graphic designer to convert the designs, and a local metal fabricator to produce the banners.
 A local videographer was also hired to capture the process.

-Selected artists chose a theme of rural, nature, historic, or abstract, and designed two banners for each selection.
-A total of nine designs were produced, with sixty banners (twenty in each downtown) replicated throughout the 3 downtowns.
-The final banners were unveiled at the Township’s first ever Culture Days event on September 26, 2015, where more than 300 residents came together to celebrate in the uniqueness of our community.
+The final banners were unveiled at the Township’s first ever Culture Days event which took place on September 26, 2015, where more than 300 residents came together to celebrate in the uniqueness of the community.